 Organized baseball quickly made it clear that the “Eight Men Out” would not be welcomed back.
 The National Association, the game’s ruling body, announced that it would not allow any of the “Black Sox” to play in the minor leagues.
 Suddenly, their careers were over.
 None of them would ever set foot in a major league park again.
 So the “Eight Men Out” did the only thing they knew how: they went looking for a game.

 On Sept.
 11, 1921, the Colchester vs. Macomb championship contest was about to begin at the Macomb fairgrounds, when a mysterious car pulled up and three of the infamous Chicago “Black Sox,” “Shoeless” Joe, “Knuckles” Cicotte and “Swede” Risberg stepped out and joined the Colchester team.

-Just five weeks removed from the “Trial of the Century,” a trial in which they were acquitted by a cheering jury and then promptly banished from the game by baseball’s new commissioner, the three disgraced ballplayers were back in uniform together for the first time.
+Just five weeks removed from the “Trial of the Century,” a trial in which they were acquitted by a cheering jury and then promptly banished from the game by baseball’s new commissioner, Judge Kenesaw Mountain Landis – the three disgraced baseball players were back in uniform and together again.

 For the residents of McDonough County, it was a scene straight out of the movie Field of Dreams.
 Despite protests from the Macomb side, the three players, who were acquitted of fixing the 1919 World Series but still banned by the commissioner of baseball, were allowed to play.
 To no surprise, Colchester ended up winning the game by a score of 5-0.